 Transportation Out-of-Town.
 This transportation is for medical only, and you must be 60 years or older, and call at least 48 hours in advance.
 There is no charge for this transportation; however, you must be ambulatory.

 Monthly Newsletter.
 A monthly newsletter is mailed to all Lakeville seniors age 60 or older.
 The newsletter, Lakeville PONDerings will list all upcoming monthly events, special events, and programs.

 Meals-on-Wheels.
 Home delivered meals are provided for eligible seniors.

-Are You OK?
+Safety Assurance Call Program.
 A FREE computerized telephone service proved by Plymouth County Sheriff's Department, the Lakeville Police Department, and the Council on Aging.
 For further information and an application please contact the Council on Aging.

 Loan Closet.
 Free loan of durable medical equipment.

 Assistance with Fuel Assistance, Food Stamp Applications, Health Care Proxy, File of Life, MBTA Passes, Photo Copies, Notary Public, and more&..